olitomas/kennitalajs/README.md

 var type2 = '2202863399' //String
 var type3 = '220286-3399' //String with the widely used hyphen

+// I do however reccommend storing the kennitala in a string format since integers cant start with a zero

 ```

 ### Validating a persons kennitala